Annapurna in the Monsoon Day 6: The Shrine of Dovan

 1. Allowed time for acclimatisation

-One of the reasons I zipped past Kathmandu to Pokhara, was to give myself a relatively rested several acclimatisation days before beginning the trek, plus an option to test myself out with a hike around the area.
+One of the reasons I zipped past Kathmandu to Pokhara, was to give myself a relatively rested acclimatisation period before beginning the trek, plus an option to test myself out with a hike around the area.

 Pokhara, at a relatively modest 1400m ASL, did not trouble me much at all.
 It was not, after all, very much different from Cameron Highlands in Malaysia.
 And I managed reasonably well on a day hike in the Kande/Dhampus area, which took me a bit higher than that.